Azelliott/bbq-country/README.md

 ### Reservations
-Not only can authenticated users see their reservations, they can also make updates or cancel (delete) them altogeather.
+Not only can authenticated users see their reservations, they can also make updates or cancel (delete) them altogether.
 Each entry has Edit and Delete buttons.
 Edit button will redirect the user to main booking form and prefill the fields with selected records info.
 Delete button will, surprise.. delete the info from DB.